alex-courtis/way-displays/README.md

-# way-displays: Manage Your Wayland Displays
+# way-displays: Auto Manage Your Wayland Displays

 1. Sets preferred mode or highest at maximum refresh
 1. Arranges left to right